Subscribe to this page via e-mail here - Subscribe

 - - - -

 Many words unknown to the scriptures are used to convey false religious ideas.
-However, when these words are properly researched and compared to the scriptures, the corruptive use of them becomes obvious.
+When these words are properly researched and compared to the scriptures, the corruptive use of them becomes obvious.